 6.5.
 We can end the Agreement or, if we choose, restrict or suspend some or all the Services immediately (and without giving you notice) if:

-- we think you (or another person at your Home or using your Services) have committed, or may be committing, any fraud against us and/or any other person or organisation by using the Services or the Equipment (or both);
+- We think you (or another person at your home or business or using your Services) have committed, or may be committing, any fraud against us and/or any other person or organisation by using the Services or the Equipment (or both);

 - (by giving you notice) if either our legal authority to operate as a public communications provider is suspended for any reason or we think it’s necessary for security, technical or operational reasons.